James Duckworth (businessman, born 1840)

 Sir James Duckworth (14 February 1840 – 1 January 1915) was a self-made English businessman from Rochdale, Lancashire who rose from poverty to start a large chain a grocery shops known popularly as "Jimmy Duck's" and entered politics as a Liberal.
 He served three times as Mayor of Rochdale, and was elected twice as a Member of Parliament (MP).

 Early life

-Duckworth was born on 14 February 1840 at Balladin Brook, near Haslingden, Rossendale, Lancashire.
+Duckworth was born on 14 February 1840 at Balladen Brook, near Haslingden, Rossendale, Lancashire.
 His father Ralph was a poor weaver who had been the youngest of fourteen children, and found work in Rochdale.
 In his autobiography, Duckworth recorded that three weeks after his birth his mother carried him in her arms to join her husband, "begging her way over Ashworth Moor".